Abel-D/FikirERP-POC/README.md

 # FikirERP-POC
-This is a node.js server and reactjs client web application utilizing MongoDB database intended to serve as a proof of concept for the real application.
+This is a node.js server and reactjs client web application utilizing MongoDB database intended to serve as a proof of concept.

 ## server
 ### Dependencies